Kaveri Express

-The 16021 / 16022 Ashokapuram Express is a daily train running between Ashokapuram and Chennai.
+The 16021 / 16022 Kaveri Express also known as (Cauvery Express) is a daily train running between Chennai and Ashokapuram in Mysuru, in both directions.
 This train belongs to Southern Railway and is maintained at Chennai.

 History

 In Meter Gauge era, this train was earlier a daily train running between Bengaluru and Mysuru in the opposite timings to that of Chamundi Express.
-Chamundi Express used to run form Mysuru to Tirupati via Bengaluru, Dharmavaram, Madanapalle, Pakala MG Line.
-In 1997, Mysore-Bengaluru-Dharmavaram Line became Broad Gauge & to provide connectivity to Chennai from Mysuru, this train was extended in 1998.
-Chamundi Express was made to run in Mysuru-Bengaluru leaving Tirupati loose a Train.
-Kaveri Express was extended from Mysuru to Ashokapuram in 2025.
-There was reversal at Dharmavaram & the train used to cover 591.3 km in 14 hrs 15 mins running at 41.5 km/h speed.
-In 1998 Chamundi Express was numbered 6215/6216.
-The train used to cover 591.3 km in 9 hrs 30 mins running at 52.63 km/h speed.
+To provide connectivity to Chennai from Mysuru, this train was extended in 1998.
+It was later extended from Mysuru to Ashokapuram in 2025.

 Coach composition

 This train has 14 sleeper classes: two 3-tier AC, two 2-tier AC, 1-first cum two tire AC, two unreserved coaches, and a 2-second sitting cum luggage van from Chennai, which sums to 24.
 Previously, there used to be an engine change at Bangalore City; the engine changed from diesel to electric in 16022 and the opposite in 16021.
 After the electrification of the Bangalore–Mysore line, the train runs with an electric loco from Chennai to Mysore all the way.